ethereum-optimism/superchain-ops/tasks/sep/fp-recovery/001-blacklist-game/README.md

 ## Objective

-This task executes a `blacklistDisputeGame` operation in the `OptimismPortal` on behalf of the `Guardian` role.
+This task executes a `blacklistDisputeGame` operation in the `OptimismPortalProxy` on behalf of the `Guardian` role.
 Blacklisting the dispute game prevents any withdrawals proven to be contained within the game's proposed output root from being finalized.

 The batch will be executed on chain ID `11155111`, and contains `1` transactions.

 ## Tx #1: Blacklist Dispute Game

-Executes the `blacklistDisputeGame` call to the `OptimismPortal` proxy
+Executes the `blacklistDisputeGame` call to the `OptimismPortalProxy`.

 **Function Signature:** `blacklistDisputeGame(address,address)`